coqlover/seaverify/README.md

 Seaverify is a tool for verifying properties of SeaHorse programs.
 It requires the user to specify some properties, and it automatically verifies them with Z3.

+Try it on a web-based version of VScode: https://coqlover-verbose-acorn-v4jqx44x55xcxgwp.github.dev

 It is a work in progress, and doesn't model correctly the semantic of Solana, so please don't use it in production.

 ## Example